Unsupervised-TeamSS3/unsupervised-predict-streamlit-template/resources/info.md

 ## **How to use the app**

-In the **"Recommender System"** tab, the user can select 3 of their favourite movies from the available list of movies, and the app will recommend 10 movies for the user to watch.
-The user should choose the content-based filtering option for this to work.

-In the **"Content vs Collaborative"** tab, the user can gain an understanding of content-based filtering and collaborative-based filtering.
+In the **"Content vs Collaborative"** tab, the user can gain an understanding of the difference between content-based filtering and collaborative-based filtering.

 In the **"Data Insights"** tab, one can have a look at: